frazer-rbsn/orderedset/README.md

 // ---> OrderedSet(["Chris", "Bob", "Alice"])
 ```

-If you wish to retain the *last* occurance of an element, use the `retainingLastOccurencesIn` initialiser:
+If you wish to retain the *last* occurrence of an element, use the `retainingLastOccurencesIn` initialiser:

 ```swift
 let arr = ["Chris", "Bob", "Chris", "Alice"]